RESEARCH

 Synthetic genetic circuits in plants

 Synthetic genetic circuits are powerful tools for reprogramming the behavior of living organisms.
 We are developing synthetic genetic circuits to control gene expression in plants.
-We are leveraging these circuits to modify the spatiotemporal patterns of gene expression in the model plant Arabidopsis thaliana.
-The resulting synthetic circuits are then applied to change the plant's growth and behavior.
+We are leveraging these circuits to modify the spatiotemporal patterns of gene expression in a variety of plants.
+The resulting synthetic circuits are then applied to change the plants' growth and behavior.

 Controlling form to probe function